airbytehq/airbyte/docs/using-airbyte/core-concepts/sync-modes/README.md

 A sync mode is therefore, a combination of a source and destination mode together.
 The UI exposes the following options, whenever both source and destination connectors are capable to support it for the corresponding stream:

-- [Full Refresh Overwrite](full-refresh-overwrite.md): Sync the whole stream and replace data in destination by overwriting it.
+- [Full Refresh Overwrite](./full-refresh-overwrite.md): Sync the whole stream and replace data in destination by overwriting it.
-- [Full Refresh Append](full-refresh-append.md): Sync the whole stream and append data in destination.
+- [Full Refresh Append](./full-refresh-append.md): Sync the whole stream and append data in destination.
-- [Incremental Append](incremental-append.md): Sync new records from stream and append data in destination.
+- [Incremental Append](./incremental-append.md): Sync new records from stream and append data in destination.
-- [Incremental Append + Deduped](incremental-append-deduped.md): Sync new records from stream and append data in destination, also provides a de-duplicated view mirroring the state of the stream in the source.
+- [Incremental Append + Deduped](./incremental-append-deduped.md): Sync new records from stream and append data in destination, also provides a de-duplicated view mirroring the state of the stream in the source.

 ## Optional operations

 ### Typing and Deduping

-As described by the [Airbyte Protocol from the Airbyte Specifications](../airbyte-protocol.md), replication is composed of source connectors that are transmitting data in a JSON format.
+As described by the [Airbyte Protocol from the Airbyte Specifications](../../../understanding-airbyte/airbyte-protocol.md), replication is composed of source connectors that are transmitting data in a JSON format.
 It is then written as such by the destination connectors.
 On top of this replication, Airbyte's database and datawarehous destinations can provide converstions from the raw JSON data into type-cast relational columns.
 Learn more [here](/understanding-airbyte/typing-deduping).

 :::note

 Typing and Deduping may cause an increase in your destination's compute cost.
 This cost will vary depending on the amount of data that is transformed and is not related to Airbyte credit usage.

 :::

-### Custom sync operations

-Further operations can be included in a sync on top of Airbyte basic normalization \(or even to replace it completely\).
-See [operations](../operations.md) for more details.